 Enron has formally requested an import authorization from ANEEL.

 Environmental concerns are minimal.
-The final EIA-RIMA completed for submittal.
+The final EIA-RIMA has been completed for submittal.
 Right-of-way work is minimal due to existing infrastructure.
-The water taken from the river will be returned well inside chemical limits, and the emissions generated by the plant shall be well under the limits established by World Bank.
+The water taken from the river will be returned well inside chemical limits, and the emissions generated by the plant will be well under the limits established by World Bank.
 Noise is also kept to a level well within established state limits (85 Decibels at exactly 1 meter from the enclosure).

 Enron has filed for the IPP license for the project and other permits are in the process of being filed.